captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 U2F lets me use a physical key as my second-factor on supported websites.
 I configure both of my Yubikeys for U2F wherever possible (Twitter/AWS are notable exceptions and only support a single key).

+U2F support for [OpenSSH](https://news.ycombinator.com/item?id=21451564) is coming soon.
+So you can authenticate to your server with the Yubikey+PIN, and finish the 2FA with the U2F by tapping the key.

 ## Root-of-Identity

 For most people, the root of your identity comes down to ownership of your email.
 As such, it is very often the juiciest target for most attackers.
 I run my mail against [Migadu](https://www.migadu.com), a privacy friendly swiss email-hosting service.
 They provide me a management layer for managing my domains which uses my GMail account.
 (See FAQ for why).
 I also have 2FA (TOTP only) configured on the Migadu management setup.